brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [expr.const]{.sref} Constant Expressions {-}

-Add a bullet to paragraph 10 between 10.27 and 10.28 to disallow the production of injected declarations from any core constant expression that isn't plainly constant-evaluated.
+Add a bullet to paragraph 10 between 10.27 and 10.28 to disallow the production of injected declarations from any core constant expression that isn't a consteval block.

 ::: std
 [10]{.pnum} An expression `$E$` is a _core constant expression_ unless the evaluation of `$E$`, following the rules of the abstract machine ([intro.execution]), would evaluate one of the following: